 Many types of invaders threaten the emerald green expanse of lawn that is the pride of many gardeners.
 One of them is the common foxtail, of which there are many varieties.
 What is foxtail weed?
 The plant is usually an annual but occasionally a perennial.
 It invades disturbed soils across North America and produces thick “foxtails” of seeds that spread prolifically.
 The rapid growth of the plant means controlling foxtail weeds is a priority for the health and appearance of turf grass.

 What is Foxtail Weed?

 Foxtail weed (Setaria) has wide leaf blades, much like the turf grass in which it may grow.
 The base of the leaves has fine hairs and the stem rises from a collar at the base of the leaf.
-Stems bear three to ten inch long spikes of flowers, which yield to seeds at the end of the season.
+Stems bear 3 to 10 inch (8-20 cm.) long spikes of flowers, which yield to seeds at the end of the season.

 The plant is often hard to spot when mixed in with grass, as it starts out low to the ground with leaves parallel to the soil.
 Three main types are common in North America.
 These are:

 - Yellow foxtail (Setaria pumila), the smallest type